ganfer/hatespeech-rag/README.md

 ## Tools

-Don`t forgt to use the other tools.
+Don`t forgt to have a look at the tools:

 - `chroma_query.py`
 This script is designed to query the database and retrieve specific information based on user input.